 As shown in Table 1, while hybrid models offered continuity and flexibility, they also introduced new pedagogical and logistical demands.
-Effectiveness varied based on context, resources, and teacher preparation.
+Effectiveness varied depending on the context, available resources, and teacher preparation.

 Effectiveness and Outcomes

 Hybrid teaching has demonstrated mixed results in terms of learning outcomes.
 Studies indicate that well-structured hybrid courses, particularly those that use blended or HyFlex models, can match or exceed traditional classroom performance.
 Teachers and students valued online features like recorded lectures, automated quizzes, and flexible schedules.
 However, as hybrid delivery continued beyond emergency use, challenges such as screen fatigue, reduced student motivation, and digital distractions became more pronounced (Mentzer et al., 2023).
 Zhang et al. (2025) reported that in both China and the U.S., student engagement declined in prolonged hybrid classes, with growing preference for offline learning.
 One survey found that in 2020, 39% of students favored offline classes; by 2022, this number rose to 52%, suggesting diminished satisfaction with hybrid methods over time.
 Simultaneously, average exam scores declined, signaling potential instructional and motivational gaps (Zhang et al., 2025).